 Abbeyfield houses in New Zealand

 Today there are 14 Abbeyfield houses in New Zealand providing a home to 161 residents.
 They are in Whangarei, Auckland, Hamilton, Masterton, Palmerston North, Takaka, Motueka, Nelson (Stoke and Tahunanui), Christchurch (Hornby and Wigram), Leeston, Queenstown and Dunedin.
-Local societies are actively working to establish houses in Greymouth and Blenheim and a steering group has formed in Katikati.
+Local societies are actively working to establish houses in Manukau, Greymouth, Blenheim and Western Bay of Plenty.
 Find out more about our houses.

 Abbeyfield New Zealand is a registered charity (CC23346) and a registered Community Housing Provider (CHP) with the Community Housing Regulatory Authority.
 We are a member of Community Housing Aotearoa.
 Our national patron is Dame Rosie Horton DNZM QSO QSM.

 The guiding principles established by Richard Carr-Gomm remain at the heart of Abbeyfield New Zealand:

 “Abbeyfield is a voluntary effort by people of goodwill to assist older people to achieve a fulfilling way of life.
 We believe:

 - that many older people suffer from loneliness and insecurity, finding it difficult to maintain a large house, and failing to cook themselves nutritious meals

 - that older people have an important role to play in the lives of their families, friends and communities